-The answer is mostly no — but yes under some very specific scenarios.
-We will elaborate further so you know why.
+The answer is mostly no — but yes, under some specific scenarios.
+We will elaborate further, so you know why.

 Medicare doesn’t cover dental services in most instances.
 Routine cleanings, x-rays, and typical dental procedures are not covered.
 The only way that Medicare may cover dental is if a disease or accident requires it.

-The other time Medicare might step in to help cover a dental procedure is if it’s medically necessary prior to another related procedure.
+The other time Medicare might step in to help cover a dental procedure is if it’s medically necessary before another related procedure.
 Examples could include:

-- Pulling teeth prior to or as part of reconstructive jaw surgery following an accident
+- Pulling teeth before or as part of reconstructive jaw surgery following an accident

 - A dental examination before an organ surgery or transplant